MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 Now, if you navigate back to the GitHub repo webpage, you'll be able to see the new file that you created, or any changes that you made to existing files.
 Congratulations!  :tada:  You've just made your first `add`, `commit`, and `push`!

-## Step 3: Rolling back the Repository to a Previous Commit
+## Section 3: Rolling back the Repository to a Previous Commit

 In hindsight, we've made some mistakes. `important-change.txt` was a permanent blemish on my career, and I'm sure whatever change that you've made to your repos were similarly deserving of regret.
 Let's reset the repo, to an earlier, more pristine time.